Yoswell/Yoswell/README.md

 I'm a **cybersecurity professional** with a deep passion for exploring digital systems, identifying vulnerabilities, and building secure applications.
 My expertise spans across penetration testing (both black-box and white-box approaches), security auditing for web and mobile applications, light reverse engineering, and developing custom security tooling.

 #### Mission Statement
-> *"To bridge the gap between offensive security research and defensive implementations, creating more resilient digital ecosystems through education, automation, and ethical hacking."*
+> _To bridge the gap between offensive security research and defensive implementations, creating more resilient digital ecosystems through education, automation, and ethical hacking._

 #### Technical Specializations